Eda Nolan: Wowowee incident

-On May 12, 2007, episode of Wowowee, to promote ABS-CBN's new teen comedy "Gokada Go!", cast members from the show performed a dance number as part of the entertainment segment of the show.
+On the May 12, 2007 episode of Wowowee, to promote ABS-CBN's new teen comedy "Gokada Go!", cast members from the show performed a dance number as part of the entertainment segment of the show.
 Nolan's tube top became loose, exposing one of her breasts.
 Although producers claimed that she had been wearing a skin-colored bra, Wowowee received a 3-day suspension from the Movie and Television Review and Classification Board.

 Concealed pregnancy

-Eda, has not been seen on TV after she left a sitcom, "That's my Doc!" on ABS-CBN (2007).
-But then everyone was shocked when she was seen again on TV, news this February 2008.
-It was revealed that Eda gave birth to a healthy baby boy on February 8.
-Her boyfriend, teen actor from GMA 7 named Gian Carlos (Star Struck Batch 3) is the father of her son.
-Eda seemed very happy when she was interviewed by Boy Abunda of The Buzz (An ABS-CBN talkshow).
+In 2007, Eda disappeared from public view after she left the ABS-CBN sitcom, "That's my Doc!".
+She reappeared in February 2008 after revealing that she gave birth to a son, with her then-boyfriend, GMA-7 teen actor Gian Carlos.